grpc/proposal/A30-xds-v3.md

-Regardless of whether a new version is indicated by bumping the major version (as was done with the v2 to v3 transition) or by bumping the minor version (as will probably be done going forward), the current plan is that there will still be one new version of the xDS API per year.
+Regardless of whether a new version is indicated by bumping the major version (as was done with the v2 to v3 transition) or by bumping the minor version (as will probably be done for most new versions going forward), the current plan is that there will still be one new version of the xDS API per year.

 ### Related Proposals: